ICTU/ictuwp-plugin-Seriously-Simple-Stats-Overrides/readme.txt

+=== ICTU Corrections ===
+This plugin is maintained at https://github.com/ICTU/ictuwp-plugin-Seriously-Simple-Stats-Overrides It is a fork of https://github.com/CastosHQ/Seriously-Simple-Stats and applies the fixes from https://github.com/CastosHQ/Seriously-Simple-Stats/pull/57 and https://github.com/CastosHQ/Seriously-Simple-Stats/pull/91

+We've updated this readme, changelog and the plugin version to `1.3.1-alpha` (NOT `SSP_STATS_VERSION`!) and changed the `name` to reflect the fact that this is a fork...

 === Seriously Simple Stats ===
 Contributors: PodcastMotor, psykro, simondowdles, hlashbrooke, seriouspodcaster
 Tags: seriously simple podcasting, stats, statistics, listeners, analytics, podcast, podcasting, ssp, free, add-ons, extensions, addons